GoogleCloudPlatform/professional-services/examples/vertex_mlops_enterprise/doc/01-ENVIRONMENTS.md

 Setup your new Github repo using the Github web console or CLI.

-Copy the `vertex_mlops_enterprise` folder to your local folder, including the Github actions:
+Copy the `vertex_mlops_enterprise` folder to your local folder, including the Github actions, hidden dirs and files:

 ```
-# Copy base directory from git repo, including hidden dirs and files
 cp -r ./examples/vertex_mlops_enterprise/  <YOUR LOCAL FOLDER>
 ```